Recognition Spring 2026

 In April, KPWHRI was pleased to announce the recipients of its Annual Mentoring Awards: Senior Investigator Karen Wernli, PhD, and Research Interventionist Brandi Crawford-Gallagher, LICSW.
 Wernli won the award for outstanding mentoring of scientists and was recognized for supporting mentees who were stepping into leadership roles on projects spanning implementation science, qualitative methods, data and analytic coordination, and clinical informatics.
 Crawford-Gallagher was honored as the outstanding staff mentor for invaluable support of her mentees’ career growth and for demonstrating how to meaningfully use social work competencies in research.

-The Society of Adolescent Health and Medicine Annual Meeting in Seattle in March featured a workshop led by KPWHRI Assistant Investigator Annie Hoopes, MD, MPH.
-The workshop was titled “Fertile Ground: Cultivating a Digital Health Landscape to Support Adolescents and Their Caregivers During Transitions to Independent Care.”
+In April, the Pediatric Academic Societies Annual Meeting in Boston featured a workshop led by KPWHRI Assistant Investigator Annie Hoopes, MD, MPH.
+The workshop was titled “Person-Centered Contraceptive Counseling Across Pediatric Specialties: Updates, Skill-building, and Implementation.”
+Hoopes also led a workshop at the Society of Adolescent Health and Medicine Annual Meeting in Seattle in March: “Fertile Ground: Cultivating a Digital Health Landscape to Support Adolescents and Their Caregivers During Transitions to Independent Care.”

 Matson and Angerhofer give webinar on integrating cannabis use treatment into primary care